 - The Physical Activity Complex (PAC) is a state-of-the-art complex that houses a fitness centre, gymnasium, walk/jog track, climbing wall, squash/racquet ball courts (must book in advance), and swimming pool (also a swimming pool in the Education building).

 - All Huskie Athletics regular season home events are FREE to attend, so pull out your green gear and go cheer!

-- The U of S Ballroom Dancing Club provides lessons for a variety of different styles of dances, such as the Waltz, Foxtrot, Cha Cha and Rumba - a great way to exercise your rhythm.
+- The University of Saskatchewan Ballroom Dancing Club provides lessons for a variety of different styles of dances, such as the Waltz, Foxtrot, Cha Cha and Rumba - a great way to exercise your rhythm.

 - The Greystone Theatre presents four main stage plays a year, which could provide you with an entertaining and much-needed break from school.

 - The Diefenbaker Canada Centre is a museum, archives and research centre - a place of interest for any Canadian history buff.

 - The Museum of Antiquities contains a collection of ancient Greek, Roman, Egyptian and Near Eastern sculptures...in full-scale replica!
 This fascinating collection is a must-see for any European history buff.

 - The Museum of Natural Science displays a variety of living plants, fossils, rocks and minerals - a great place to check out if you're interested in science and biology.